IgniteUI/igniteui-docfx/jp/components/grids_templates/keyboard_navigation.md

 #### Key Combinations

- - `Arrow Up` - navigates one cell up in the headers (no wrapping); Available only when multi row layout or column groups are defined;
+ - `Arrow Up` - navigates one cell up in the headers (no wrapping) Available only when multi row layout or column groups are defined
- - `Arrow Down` - navigates one cell down in the headers (no wrapping); Available only when multi row layout or column groups are defined;
+ - `Arrow Down` - navigates one cell down in the headers (no wrapping) Available only when multi row layout or column groups are defined
- - `Arrow Left` - navigates one cell left (no wrapping between lines);
+ - `Arrow Left` - navigates one cell left (no wrapping between lines)
- - `Arrow Right` - navigates one cell right (no wrapping between lines);
+ - `Arrow Right` - navigates one cell right (no wrapping between lines)
- - `Ctrl + Arrow Left` - moves to leftmost cell in  the row; if there is MRL or MCH to the leftmost cell at the same level;
+ - `Ctrl + Arrow Left` - moves to leftmost cell in  the row; if there is MRL or MCH to the leftmost cell at the same level
- - `Home` - moves to leftmost cell in  the row; if there is MRL or MCH to the leftmost cell at the same level;
+ - `Home` - moves to leftmost cell in  the row; if there is MRL or MCH to the leftmost cell at the same level
- - `Ctrl + Arrow Right` - moves to rightmost cell in row; if there is MRL or MCH to the rightmost cell at the same level;
+ - `Ctrl + Arrow Right` - moves to rightmost cell in row; if there is MRL or MCH to the rightmost cell at the same level
- - `End` - moves to rightmost cell in row; if there is MRL or MCH to the rightmost cell at the same level;
+ - `End` - moves to rightmost cell in row; if there is MRL or MCH to the rightmost cell at the same level
- - `Alt + L` - opens Advanced filtering dialog if advanced filtering is enabled;
+ - `Alt + L` - opens Advanced filtering dialog if advanced filtering is enabled
- - `Ctrl + Shift + L` - opens the Excel style filter or default (row) filter if the column is filterable;
+ - `Ctrl + Shift + L` - opens the Excel style filter or default (row) filter if the column is filterable
  - `Ctrl + Arrow Up` - sorts the active column header in ASC order.
-If the column is already sorted in ASC, it will remove the sorting;
+If the column is already sorted in ASC, it will remove the sorting
  - `Ctrl + Arrow Down` - sorts the active column header in DSC order.
-If the column is already sorted in DSC, it will remove the sorting;
+If the column is already sorted in DSC, it will remove the sorting
- - `Space` - select the current column; If the column is already selected, it will remove the selection;
+ - `Space` - select the current column; If the column is already selected, it will remove the selection
-@@if (igxName === "IgxGrid") { - `Shift + Alt + Arrow Left` - group by the active column **if the column is marked as groupable**;
+@@if (igxName === "IgxGrid") { - `Shift + Alt + Arrow Left` - group by the active column **if the column is marked as groupable**
- - `Shift + Alt + Arrow Right` - ungroup by the active column **if the column is marked as groupable**;
+ - `Shift + Alt + Arrow Right` - ungroup by the active column **if the column is marked as groupable**
- - `Alt + Arrow Left` or `Alt + Arrow Up` - collapses the column group header **if the column is not already collapsed**;
+ - `Alt + Arrow Left` or `Alt + Arrow Up` - collapses the column group header **if the column is not already collapsed**
- - `Alt + Arrow Right` or `Alt + Arrow Down` - expands the column group header **if the column is not already expanded**;}
+ - `Alt + Arrow Right` or `Alt + Arrow Down` - expands the column group header **if the column is not already expanded**}

 ### Body navigation